-While you can always draw inspiration from what other brands are doing right, it can be hard to get a holistic view of what successful email marketing looks like long-term.
+While you can always draw inspiration from what other global ecommerce brands are doing right, it can be hard to get a holistic view of what successful email marketing looks like long-term.

 Last year, I took it upon myself to subscribe to the email lists of several top ecommerce brands, recording and analyzing every automated email I received over the course of 60 days.
 I even wrote up what I learned from Casper, a top player among online mattress companies, about effective email campaigns.

 This time, I wanted to take a look at Birchbox, another major ecommerce brand in a completely different industry, to see what we can learn about how this subscription box company uses email to engage, educate, and upsell new prospects.

 Birchbox’s approach to email marketing

 Birchbox is considered the original monthly cosmetic subscription box.
 They’ve since become a notable and widely-used brand, working with larger cosmetics companies to distribute their products to hundreds of thousands of customers.

 Their core business model is based on recurring revenue from a monthly cosmetics box.
 When people purchase subscription boxes, they are often looking to discover new products while still finding value from recognizable products.